13 Things You Should

 1. Don’t let your engine get low on oil.

 Your engine needs to be lubricated well to prevent overheating.
-If your mower runs out of oil and is ran anyway, you WILL be either buying a new engine or a new mower.
+If your mower runs out of oil and is run anyway while you do yard work, you WILL be either paying for engine repairs or a new lawn mower.
 CHECK YOUR OIL BEFORE EVERY USE!

 2. Don’t let your radiator coolant get low.